A Treatise On Benford’s Law (Part I)

 - Bases 2–15/20

 ~ Analogical Reasoning — Part I (Thought Experiments):

 ~ Analogical Reasoning — Part II (Thought Experiments):

 (End of Part I)

-If you’ve enjoyed Part I of this series, please subscribe, clap & share.
+If you’ve enjoyed Part I of this series on Benford’s Law, please subscribe, clap & share.